TeamWizardry/LibrarianLib-Docs/src/courier/README.md

 ## Packets

-Networking is hard, so there are a few things you need to keep in mind when using packets.
+Networking is hard, so there are a couple of things you need to keep in mind when using packets.

+### Threads

 First, packets are handled on a separate network thread.
 This means you can *not* interact with most of the game directly in your packet handler.
 If you want to interact with the game you need to put all that interaction inside a `context.enqueueWork(() -> {})`, which will call the given `Runnable` on the main thread at the next opportunity.

+### Trust

 Second, **NEVER EVER EVER** trust the client.
 Always assume the player is using a hacked client, and program accordingly.
 Validate everything.
 If possible, compute things server-side instead of sending